jacobtomlinson/website/content/posts/2025/2025-11-18-uv-vs-pixi/index.md

 failed to solve...
 ```

 The goal of describing these differences isn't to say `conda` is better.
 Just that `conda` set out to solve a bunch of problems that `pip` had.
-Some of which have been fixed by both projects in different and opinionated ways, and others which haven't be fixed in `pip` at all.
+Some of which have been fixed by both projects in different and opinionated ways, and others which haven't been fixed in `pip` at all.
 These differences keep the `conda` community alive and relevant.

 ## Reinventing the wheel